aymanshar/Stroke_Prediction/README.md

 # Stroke Prediction Project

-# Instructor: Hanna Abi Akl
+## Instructor: Hanna Abi Akl

-# Program: Applied MSc in Data Analytics / Data Science & AI
+## Program: Applied MSc in Data Analytics / Data Science & AI

 Predicting stroke occurrence based on patient information such as age, hypertension, heart disease, BMI, and lifestyle factors.

 ## Datasets Used

-Two datasets were used to build and compare different models:
+Two datasets were used one with few records and one with 40k record from kaggle:

 1. **Original Dataset provided with the project(`stroke_data.csv`)**
     - Highly imbalanced (only very few cases were positive strokes).